RISC-Processor/Single-Cycle-Processor/README.md

 ## Simulation

-To use Icarus Verilog (`iverilog`) for simulation, use need `iverilog` and `gtkwave` installed in your system.
+> To do simulation as described below, [Icarus Verilog](https://bleyer.org/icarus/) and [GTKWave](https://gtkwave.sourceforge.net/) are required.

-Then follow following steps to run simulation.
+Once installed, follow these steps to run simulation.
+Otherwise, you are free to use any simulation tool you prefer.

 > Note that you should start executing commands from the repository root.